yockey88/YE2/README.md

 ---

-I do all my development on windows right now (unfortunately) so thats what the build system is best optimized for.
+I do all my development on windows right now (unfortunately) so thats what the build system currently works on.
 I dont have any other systems to test on, but I am currently porting the code to be cross platform for Windows, Linux, and Mac.
+If you try to build this on those platforms before I am finished, simply submit a pull request and I'll look over it.

-Right now th engine is barely a framework for rendering that is almost entirely built from 3rd party libraries.
-The future of the project lies in removing these dependencies from the engine and implement my own solutions, excepting OpenGL, SDL2, stb image which are beyond my capabilities to implement.
+Right now th engine is barely a framework for rendering built almost entirely from 3rd party libraries.
+The future of the project lies in removing these dependencies from the engine and implementing my own solutions (excepting OpenGL, SDL2, and STB which are beyond my capabilities to implement or I am simply not interested in doing so at the moment).
 Current dependencies I will eliminate in the future include:

-- box2d 2D physics
+- Box2D Physics
 - React Physics 3D
 - Entt (undecided, I really love this library)
 - glm
 - spdlog
 - json (replacing any json/xml/... files with custom scripting language)

-Premanent dependencies (as of this moment i am writing this):
+Premanent dependencies (as of right now when I am writing this):

 - OpenGL (maybe exchange for Vulkan when I work up the courage to face Vulkan)
 - SDL2